bykaj/site/content/guides/igpu-passthrough/_index.md

 Share the GPU Love: Intel iGPU Split Passthrough to Kubernetes Containers
 {{< /lead >}}

-Transform your virtualization stack with Intel iGPU GVT-g split passthrough!
-Route GPU power from [Proxmox VE](https://www.proxmox.com/) hosts through Kubernetes VMs straight to your containers – hello hardware-accelerated [Jellyfin](https://jellyfin.org/) and [Plex](https://plex.tv/)!
-Bonus: your Proxmox console stays functional.
+Let's face it: GPUs are too valueable to leave idle.
+This guide shows you how to squeeze every drop of performance from your Intel iGPU by sharing it across your entire virtualization stack – from Proxmox host to Kubernetes pods.
+Your media servers will thank you, your power bill will love you, and yes, you'll still have a console to admire your work.
 Just don't expect to train your next AI model with this setup – leave those workloads to the big GPUs.

 ---